 Why Green Computing?

-It’s common to hear about “Green Computing” is the future.
-Here are some key points you need to know about Green computing to help your organization to grow and shape the future.
+It’s common to hear that “Green Computing” is the future.
+Below are some key points you need to know why green computing can help your organization grow and shape their business.

 1. Environmental Statistics – According to OECD, in 1990 there was 6169592.14 tons of CO2 equivalent, thousands emission in USA which has been increased to 6665700.866 tons of CO2 equivalent, thousands in 2011.